felix-newman/edth-berlin/README.md

 - Go to **Settings > Privacy & Security > Camera**
 - Enable camera access for AirTagLocator

-### No AirTags Detected
+### No Devices Detected

+- Ensure **both iPhones** have the app running
+- Both devices must tap "Start Tracking"
-- Ensure Bluetooth is enabled
+- Ensure Bluetooth and WiFi are enabled on both
-- Make sure the AirTag is nearby and active
+- Make sure devices are within ~10 meters
+- Check that both devices are iPhone 11 or later
-- Try restarting the app
+- Try restarting the app on both devices
-- Note: Demo mode uses simulated data

 ### AR View Not Working